 IT'S ABOUT US

-Edmonton has always been a place where community matters, and where neighbour is more than a word.
+Edmonton has always been a place where community matters.
+It is a place where neighbour is more than a word.
 Improving the culture and practice of community safety affects us all.
-Because you live in Edmonton, because you care about the principles of community safety, REACH is both about you and for you.
+Because you live in Edmonton, and care about the principles of community safety, REACH is both about you and for you.
 You are an integral part of this strategy.
-Each Edmontonian deserves to be safe and feel safe, but also shares accountability to one another, to his or her community, and to future generations to enable and to enact safety.
+Each Edmontonian deserves to be safe and feel safe.
+We also share accountability to one another, to our community, and to future generations.

 The REACH Edmonton Council for Safe Communities was established in 2010.
 Its ambition is to, in one generation (25 years), significantly increase community safety in our region; increase Edmontonians’ perception of safety and inclusion; and engage the people of Edmonton and the region in developing a culture of safety and crime prevention.